About us

 Jane von Dadelszen (Chair)

-Dr. Suzanne Little (External)
+Dr. Suzanne Little (Committee Member)

 Angus Evison (Chair)

-Roman Rogers (Deputy chair)
+Roman Rogers (Committee Member)

-Charmaine Ngarimu (Chair)
+Charmaine Ngarimu (Committee Advisor)

 The chances of students being employed after graduating at Toi Whakaari is high, partly because New Zealand has a busy TV and film industry with international connections, but also because students leave Toi Whakaari equipped with considerable knowledge, skills and experience to thrive in New Zealand’s performing arts scene.